-HacknPlan can be integrated with GitLab to link your commits to the tasks they are related to, allowing you to have a list of the changes on the code always at hand on the task detail panel.
+HacknPlan can be integrated with GitLab to link your commits to the tasks they are related to, allowing you to have a list of the changes to the code always at hand on the task detail panel.
 In order to be notified about the commits performed on your GitLab instance, a webhook needs to be configured pointing to our server, which will receive the data from push events and will analyze the commit messages looking for task IDs with the format #id.

 The webhook can be created in two different ways: automatic and manual: